rock3tsprocket/pc-flipper-windows-script/README.md

 - Opens Sysprep

 # Execution
-You can run the script using the command `placeholder`.
+You can run the script using the command `irm bit.ly/pcflipperwindowsscript | iex`.

 # Issues
 If you have any issues, please make an issue on the [Issues page](https://github.com/PowerPCFan/pc-flipper-windows-script/issues).